-5.3.4.3.
+3.4.3.
 Evidence of remobilisation

-The comparative spatial analysis of grade variation in different horizons indicates that faulting appears to have modified the broader km-scale metal zonation at 10 m to 100 m scales.
+The comparative spatial analysis of grade variation in different horizons indicates that faulting appears to have modified the broader km-scale metal zonation at 10-100 m scales.
 This implies faults were involved in external introduction of ore (mobilisation) or remobilisation of pre-existing mineralisation.
 More likely, both processes occurred in different proportions across the deposit.
-The evidence of postsedimentary redistribution (remobilisation) of sulphides is inferred on the basis of the relationship existing between post-sedimentary structures (northwest oriented faults, e.g. Gecko Fault System, Fig. 5.4a) and Pb zoning (Fig. 5.8a, b and c).
-Identified geochemical anomalies have trends that resemble the orientation of several reconstructed fault surfaces (e.g. distribution of Pb in unit 200, Fig. 5.8c).
-Nevertheless, comparison of Pb distributions across the stratigraphy (Fig. 5.7a, maps 3-6-9) indicates that in some cases, the higher concentrations of Pb within shale-rich layers, at m- to 100m scale, are not spatially correlated with the same structures (Fig. 5.7a, maps 3-6-9; Fig. 5.8a).
+The evidence of post-sedimentary redistribution (remobilisation) of sulphides is inferred on the basis of the relationship existing between post-sedimentary structures (northwest-oriented faults, e.g. Gecko Fault System, Fig. 4a) and Pb zoning (Fig. 8a-c).
+Identified geochemical anomalies have trends that resemble the orientation of several reconstructed fault surfaces (e.g. distribution of Pb in unit 200, Fig. 8c).
+Nevertheless, comparison of Pb distributions across the stratigraphy (Fig. 7a, maps 3-6-9) indicates that in some cases, the higher concentrations of Pb within shale-rich layers, at 1-100 m scale, are not spatially correlated with the same structures (Fig. 7a, maps 3-6-9; Fig. 8a).
 If a mineralising fluid infiltrates, using a fault as main conduit, and then moves laterally through the stratigraphic sequence, we should expect to identify consistent spatial correlation in Pb-highs within shale-rich layers moving away from the fault.
 Therefore, northwest trending faults are interpreted as conduits that partly contributed to the redistribution of Pb.
 Moreover, localised depletion zones, of Pb and Zn, in high grade, shale-rich intervals, appear to be spatially close to zones of increased grade in overlying siltstone units.
+This suggests upwards mass redistribution (remobilisation) acting at a high angle to the broad horizontal zonation within each layer (Figs. 9 and 10).
+Therefore, shale-shale and shale-siltstone correlations of Pb-Zn grades both support redistribution of base metals.
+What cannot be easily quantified is the proportion of remobilisation versus mobilisation.
+However, the systematic relationship of Pb-Zn concentrations shown in Fig. 10 suggests that a major syntectonic introduction of ore was unlikely; otherwise, this would have probably obliterated any sign of depletion.